• Jobs of the World

 Garment

-The emergence of low-skill manufacturing sectors in developing countries can increase labor market opportunities and provide other economics benefits for women (Heath and Mobarak, 2015; Tanaka, 2017).
-But in light of the poor conditions that characterize many low-skill manufacturing sectors, some researchers have questioned whether manufacturing jobs are actually better for workers than their alternatives….
+The emergence of low-skill manufacturing sectors in developing countries has expanded labor market opportunities and generated economic benefits for women (Heath and Mobarak, 2015; Tanaka, 2017).
+However, given the poor conditions that characterize many low-skill manufacturing jobs, researchers have questioned whether these positions are in fact preferable to workers’ alternatives (Blattman and Dercon, 2018; Blattman,…

 Whistleblowing and Worker Wellbeing: Evidence from Bangladesh’s Garments Sector

-In many developing countries, the private sector lacks monitoring systems to provide firms with incentives for good behavior.
-In part, this problem is due to weak, sometimes corrupt state institutions (Dal Bó and Finan, 2016).
-In part, it may also be due to principal-agent problems within the firm and to limited organizational capacity (Bloom et…
+In many developing countries, the private sector lacks effective monitoring systems to provide firms with incentives for good behavior.
+This problem is partly due to weak and sometimes corrupt state institutions (Dal Bó and Finan, 2016), and partly to principal–agent problems within firms and limited organizational capacity (Bloom et al., 2014; Boudreau, 2019).
+While external…

 Reducing Extreme Poverty through Skill Training for Industry Job Placement